PascalCorpsman/biosim4_FPC_translation/Challanges/how_to_reproduce_video_results.md

 Link to the origin video: https://www.youtube.com/watch?v=N3tRFayqVtk&t=1s

 ## Timestamp 7:57 - 14:38 "Challange_1_Right_Half.ini"
 This is the first challange that "proof" the functionality of the simulator in general and how the simulator works.
-Main goal is to learn to go to the right.
+Main goal is to "learn to go to the right".
 ### Steps to reproduce:
 * run with "Challange_1_Right_Half.ini" and see results.